mynaparrot/plugNmeet-docs/docs/User Guide/Moderator.md

 1. **Activate webcam**

    - To do this you need to go to the bottom left and press on the camera icon.
-   - After that, you will be asked which plugNmeet requires you to give it access to your camera, in which you will have to select "Allow".
+   - After that, you will be asked “ plugNmeet requires you to give it access permission to your camera ”, in which you will have to select "Allow".
    - Immediately afterwards, it will be able to display you on your screen.
-   - Below your video image, you will see some options, these are virtual **background options**.
-You can choose a **background options** or if you don't want any, you tap on the lock icon.
+   - Below your video image, you will see some options, these are **virtual background options**.
+You can choose a **virtual background options** if you want.
    - Finally, you click on "Share".

 This is how you will have already activated your webcam.

 2. **Turn off webcam**
    - In case you no longer want to share your webcam, what you will have to do is go to the camera icon.
-   - After that a drop-down list will appear, from which you will select "Leave Webcam".
+   - Just click the camera icon once
    - Your webcam will no longer be shared immediately.

 ![camera-min.png](/img/moderator/camera-min.png)